Greg-T8/Notebook/topics/certifications/certifications.md

-# Microsoft Security Engineer Role Certifications
+# Microsoft Certification Page
-As of April 2023, here are the current certifications for the **Security Engineer** role.

-My goal is to achieve each of these certifications in this order:
+My goal is to achieve the following certifications:
 - Microsoft Certified: Information Protection Administrator Associate by 8/31/23
 - Microsoft Certified: Security Operations Analyst Associate by 12/31/23
 - Microsoft Certified: Azure Security Engineer Associate by 4/28/24
 - Microsoft Certified: Identity and Access Administrator Associate by 8/31/24
 - Microsoft Certified: Cybersecurity Architect Expert by 12/31/24

 I am currently studying for the Microsoft Certified: Information Protection Administrator Associate.
+My approach is to commit 1.5 hours a day by using the Study Guide resources and documenting my learnings in this notebook.

+## Microsoft Security Engineer Role Certifications
+As of April 2023, here are the current certifications for the **Security Engineer** role.

 | Certification | Exam |
 | - | - |